 Applications can be changed either online by logging into your account, or through a paper application.

-The form works the same way as the regular CAO form, so it is important that you list your courses in order of preference (i.e. the ones you want most at the start) and not based on how many points you think you’ll get.
+The form works the same way as the regular CAO form.
+It is important that you list your courses in order of preference (i.e. the ones you want most at the start) and not based on how many points you think you’ll get.
 It is also important to remember that the Change of Mind form cancels out your previous application form.

-What happens after you submit the change of mind form?
+What happens after you submit the CAO Change of Mind form?

-Once you enter choices in your Change of Mind form, you will receive a revised Statement of Course Choice confirming that your new choices have been entered into your record.
+Once you enter choices in your Change of Mind form, you will receive a revised Statement of Course Choice.
+This confirms that your new choices have been entered into your record.
 For online changes, you should receive an email with an acknowledgement of the edits you made.
 For paper applicants, this revised statement is issued after the 1st June.
-If you do not receive such a statement before the 7th July, then contact CAO immediately with proof of your Change of Mind form.
+If you do not receive this before the 7th July, contact CAO immediately with proof of your Change of Mind form.

 Need more information?